microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto-delete.md

 > [!NOTE]
 >
-> - There is currently a [known issue](/graph/known-issues#groups) to accessing group photos using application permissions.
+> - There is a [known issue](/graph/known-issues#groups) associated with accessing group photos by using application permissions.
 > - To delete the photo of any user in the organization, your app must have the *User.ReadWrite.All* application permissions.
 Call this API using its own identity, not on behalf of a user.
 To learn more, see [get access without a signed-in user](/graph/auth-v2-service).
 Deleting the photo of the signed-in user only requires *User.ReadWrite* permissions.
 > - Deleting a user's photo using the Microsoft Graph API is currently not supported in Azure AD B2C tenants.